Résultat de la recherche

 Consultable

-Article (2014)URLEffects of Verticillium nonalfalfae on Ailanthus altissima and associated indigenous and invasive tree species in eastern Austria / O. Maschek in European Journal of Forest Research, 137 (2018)
+PermalinkEffects of Verticillium nonalfalfae on Ailanthus altissima and associated indigenous and invasive tree species in eastern Austria / Olivier Maschek in European journal of forest research, 137 (2018)

 PermalinkComparing the sexual reproductive success of two exotic trees invading spanish riparian forests vs. a native reference / Isabel Cabra-Rivas in PloS ONE, 11 (8) (2016)